10 Time-Saving Dinner Recipes That Turn Rotisserie Chicken Into A Meal

 We use cookies (why?)
 You can change cookie preferences.
 Continued site use signifies consent.

 If you’re short on time, a rotisserie chicken can be dinner’s saving grace.
-Whether you eat it as-is, or incorporate it into another dish, there are a lot of ways to create a fast and tasty meal from one.
-With family favourites like barbecue-chicken pizza, vegetable-laden chicken salads and dinner wraps, the gallery below just scratches the surface of the possibilities.
-Here are 10 delicious reasons to pick up a rotisserie chicken for dinner tonight:
+Whether you eat it as-is, or incorporate it into another dish, there are a lot of ways to use a chicken to create a fast and tasty meal .
+With family favourites like barbecue-chicken pizza, vegetable-laden chicken salads and dinner wraps, the gallery below offers 10 delicious reasons to pick up a rotisserie chicken for dinner tonight: